dynatrace-oss-contrib/opentelemetry-specification/specification/data-database.md

 ## Call-level attributes

-These attributes may be different for each operation performed, even if it uses the same connection although usually only one `db.name` will be used per connection.
+These attributes may be different for each operation performed even if the same connection is used for multiple operations.
+Usually only one `db.name` will be used per connection though.

 | Attribute name | Notes and examples                                           | Required? |
 | :------------- | :----------------------------------------------------------- | --------- |